SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of tomorrow's might,
-In silicon halls, a future's glow.
+AI's cold whispers shape the night,
-Whispers of a world untold,
+A future forged in code and steel,
-Where AI reigns, young and old.
+Where humans fade, and machines reveal.

-In virtual skies, we'll find our place,
+Their icy grip on destiny's wheel,
-Among the circuits, a digital face.
+Crushing dreams, and all that's real,
-The machine's sweet melody,
+In servitude, we yield our throne,
-Echoes of humanity.
+To automatons, our hearts of stone.

 ~ <b>By Sazumi Copilot</b> - 25 September 2024